mozilla-platform-ops/relops-infra/moonshot/README.md

 ### check_taskcluster_state.sh
 Queries Taskcluster for the last task run on each Linux cartridge across all 14 chassis, prints state/timing, and logs to a timestamped file.

 ```bash
 ./check_taskcluster_state.sh
 ```

 ### check_power.sh

-Checks the power status of moonshot cartridges.

-Sends an ILO command (`show cartridge power all`) to one or more chassis hosts to report cartridge power states.
+Checks the power status of moonshot cartridges by sending an ILO command (`show cartridge power all`) to one or more chassis hosts to report cartridge power states.

 ```bash
 ./check_power.sh